Ficool

 "...Force transmission is improving."

-Had already broken it down.
+But the chip had already broken it down.

-Was not just a movement.
+Every strike was not merely a movement.

 It was a chain.